 Education finances are a tricky thing.
 I don't claim to be an expert in the field, but as the Liberal leadership campaign came to a close, it is time to wonder what will happen with public educational in British Columbia as a result of the new Liberal Party leader.
 The new leader of the Liberal Party, and Premier of the province, Christy Clark has had a tumultuous relationship with teachers in the past and has pledged to re-examine the funding formulas.
 As to what exactly this means, I am not sure.
 Over the past few years as education finances debates continue in BC with the Liberals, the cost of public education continues to rise.
 There are costs to move forward and there are additional costs just to maintain status quo.

 Trying to have a 21st century school is trying.
 Districts are struggling with bandwidth, and our district is no exception.
 At this point I am not even talking about the additional hardware necessary.
 There is no point in adding hardware if the system cannot handle what we currently have.
 From my understanding BC was one of the first to have Internet in the schools, meaning that the problem is that BC was one of the first to have Internet in the schools and needs to seriously upgrade the infrastructure.
 Our Provincial Learning Network is outdated and maxed out.
 In order to deal with this problem our district has had to examine different possibilities.
-It was mentioned in an article that for the Coquitlam School District "middle-of-the-road option that costs less than putting fibre at every school site but would still require a one-time $2.5-million investment plus $290,000 a year, or $785,000 annually to lease fibre over 20 years and the tools for five years."
+It was mentioned in an article that for the Coquitlam School District "A middle-of-the-road option that costs less than putting fibre at every school site but would still require a one-time $2.5-million investment plus $290,000 a year, or $785,000 annually to lease fibre over 20 years and the tools for five years."

 The district can either wait for additional funding to deal with this or take it on by itself.
 To the best of my knowledge there is no additional funding coming.
 That means that just to be able to have a manageable system the district needs to come up with nearly $3,ooo,ooo.
 I just do not understand how the reigning provincial party can be talking about 21st century schools without providing the money necessary for the required infrastructure to make it possible.